Are You Considering Getting an MFA?

 If you’re seriously thinking about getting an MFA, then there is no doubt you’ll get something from it.
 What you must realistically consider before you enroll, however, is your return on investment (ROI).

-Will an MFA degree earn you back the money you spend on tuition, and then some?
-There are many things you’d do in an MFA program that you can do on your own, as artists have done for centuries.
+Will an MFA degree earn you back the money you spend on tuition?
+There are many things you’ll do in an MFA program to improve your art skills that you can do on your own, as artists have done for centuries.

 You can learn and hone your craft without paying.
 You can network with other creatives without paying for it.
 You can show your work without having to pay.
 You can get critical feedback about your work without having to pay.
 You can find advisors, mentors, and collaborators without ever spending a dime.
 You can also pay for those things at a fraction of the cost of expensive college tuition.